Digital Marketing Services London

 Branding is not marketing.
 Marketing is what you do to acquire customers.
 Branding is what determines whether they stay, refer, and pay a premium.
 A business can outspend its competitors on marketing and still lose to a brand with stronger positioning.
 Apple does not win on features.
 Nike does not win on shoe quality.
 They win on what their brand means to the people who buy it.

-For most UK SMEs, the branding question is simpler: do you have a clear, consistent position in your market, or do you look and sound like everyone else in your sector?
+For most London SMEs, the branding question is simpler: do you have a clear, consistent position in your market, or do you look and sound like everyone else in your sector?
 If a prospect replaced your name with a competitor's name on your website and nothing felt wrong, your brand is not doing the job it should.

 - •Weak positioning: you describe what you do but not why anyone should choose you over the alternative